Two guilty of James Bond gun murder plot in major EncroChat conviction

 “Middleman” Paul Fontaine was found guilty of supplying a 9mm Makarov self-loading pistol used to murder Abdullahi Mahamoud in a bagel shop Enfield, north London, on March 19 2020.

-Within weeks, he went on to arrange for a £3,000 new Walther PPK handgun for career criminal Frankie Sinclair to murder Keiron Hassan, and others in a rival group.
+Within weeks, he went on to help arrange for a new Walther PPK handgun for career criminal Frankie Sinclair to murder Keiron Hassan, and others in a rival group.

 In messages on EncroChat, Sinclair referred to the gun – made famous by Sean Connery in the 007 film Dr No – as a “James Bond ting”.